terryyz/ice-score/README.md

-# Large Language Models Are State-of-the-Art Evaluators Of Code Generation
+# Large Language Models Are State-of-the-Art Evaluators of Code Generation

 ## News